IHE/RAD.IRA/input/pagecontent/rad-x3.md

 If the Manager accepts the Open Report Context request, then the Manager shall send a 2xx HTTP status:

-* If the Manager processed the request successfully, then it shall return 200 OK or 201 Created
+* If the Manager processed the request successfully, then it shall return 200 OK or 201 Created.
-* If the Manager processed the request asynchronously, then it may return 202 Accepted
+* If the Manager processed the request asynchronously, then it may return 202 Accepted.

 If the Manager rejects the Open Report Context request, then the Manager shall return a 4xx or 5xx HTTP error response code.